silo-finance/silo-contracts-v2/certora/specs/silo/README.md

 - collateralShareToken.totalSupply and Silo._total[ISilo.AssetType.Collateral].assets should decrease only on withdraw, redeem, liquidationCall.The balance of the silo in the underlying asset should decrease for the same amount as Silo._total[ISilo.AssetType.Collateral].assets decreased.
   Implementation: rule `VC_Silo_total_collateral_decrease` \

 - protectedShareToken.totalSupply and Silo._total[ISilo.AssetType.Protected].assets should increase only on deposit, mint, and transitionCollateral.
-The balance of the silo in the underlying asset should increase for the same amount as Silo._total[ISilo.AssetType.Protected].assets increased.
+The balance of the silo in the underlying asset should increase for the same amount as Silo._total[ISilo.AssetType.Protected].assets increased. `accrueInterest` fn does not increase the protected assets.
   Implementation: rule `VC_Silo_total_protected_increase` \

 - protectedShareToken.totalSupply and Silo._total[ISilo.AssetType.Protected].assets should decrease only on withdraw, redeem, liquidationCall, and transitionCollateral.
 The balance of the silo in the underlying asset should decrease for the same amount as Silo._total[ISilo.AssetType.Protected].assets decreased.